 \begin{manualassumption}{KL4} (A) For each $x_{1}\in\Supp(X_{1})$, $\Theta_{1}$ is a compact set.
 (B) $\Supp(X^{*}_{k})$ is compact.
 (C) For each $t$ and $d\in\Supp(D_t)$, $(\lambda_{t,d}^{u})^{\intercal}\Sigma_{t}\lambda_{t,d}^{u}+\sigma_{t,d}^{2}\neq0$, $\sigma_{t,d}^{2}\neq0$ and $\forall~x_1\in\Supp(X_1)$, $\Sigma_{u}(x_{1})$ is non-singular.
 (D) For each $y^{t-1},d^{t},x^{t}$ in their support, $\Supp(X^{*}_{k}\mid({Y}^{t-1},D^{t},X^{t})=(y^{t-1},d^{t},x^{t}))=\Supp(X_k^*)$ and $Var(X_k^*)\neq0$.
 (E) For each $t$ and $d\in\Supp(D_t)$, $E[X_t X_t^\intercal\mid D_t=d]$ is non-singular.
 (F) For all $t$, $Var(D_{t})\neq0$. \end{manualassumption}

-Part (A) states the finite dimensional parameters $\theta_1$ belong to a compact set.
-Part (B) imposes that the known latent factor $X^{*}_{k}$ has compact support.
-This holds if the distribution of $X^{*}_{k}$ has discrete support although this clearly applies to a broader set of distributions.
+Part (A) states that the finite-dimensional parameters $\theta_1$ belong to a compact set.
+Part (B) requires that the known latent factor $X^{*}_{k}$ has compact support.
+This holds if the distribution of $X^{*}_{k}$ has discrete support, although this clearly applies to a broader set of distributions.
 We return to this compactness condition in Remark \ref{rem:compact} below.
 Part (C) requires certain normally distributed random variables to have non-singleton support.
-Part (D) imposes a rectangular support condition and a non-degeneracy assumption on the distribution of $X^{*}_{k}$.
+Part (D) imposes a rectangular support condition and a nondegeneracy assumption on the distribution of $X^{*}_{k}$.
 These conditions are typically satisfied in dynamic discrete choice models with unobserved heterogeneity, which generally impose a large support assumption on the random utility shocks.
 Part (E) imposes that the support of $X_{t}$ conditional on $D_t$ is sufficiently rich.
-Finally, Part (F) imposes that the support of the choice variables contain at least two elements.
+Finally, Part (F) imposes the requirement that the support of the choice variables contain at least two elements.

 Next, Assumption \ref{assn:kl_regularity} below contains a set of regularity conditions that ensure that the latent individual effect $X^{*}$ alters outcomes sufficiently differently across time and assignments.